To stop receiving postal mailings from Mint Velvet email firstname.lastname@example.org with your name, address and postcode

 - To detect any fraudulent activity, or assist law enforcement authorities

-- To help us offer you a more personalised shopping experience by sending you offers and updates
+- To help us offer you a more personalised shopping experience

 - To profile our typical customer and assist our receipt of more targeted potential customer data